george-hawkins/mini-quad-2023/README.md

 So, my choice above is the fat-short model at the lower end of Holybro's suggested range but much higher than the PX4 build.

+For reference the main part of the battery pad on the Lumenier QAV-R 2 is 90mm long and in total its 105mm long so, it certainly _could_ take the longer format batteries.

+In the most watched QAV-R 2 build video, he uses a 75mm long battery, see [here](https://www.youtube.com/watch?v=OcpguW2v5es&t=2743s) at the 45m 43s mark - they're [Lumenier N<sub>2</sub>O Extreme 1350mAh 4s 150c](https://www.getfpv.com/lumenier-n2o-extreme-1350mah-4s-150c-lipo-battery.html) batteries.

 Note: the highest mAh 4S battery from Gens Ace / Tattu is 2300mAh (and its a long format battery).
 You have to go to 6S for 2500mAh or 2800mAh and they're seriously large.
 The 3000mAh batteries are seriously expensive and don't come in XT60 variants.

 Note: there seems to be a gradually switch from 4S to 6S - for some explanation, see: <https://www.getfpv.com/learn/fpv-essentials/making-the-move-from-4s-to-6s/>